 A grade once reported to the Office of the Registrar may be changed upon the authorization of the faculty member issuing the original grade and the approval of the vice chancellor for academic affairs.
-A change of grade is made by filing a Change of Grade Form.
+A change of grade is made using the Electronic Services Catalog available on the Registrar’s website.
+The request is approved by the issuing faculty member’s department chair and updated by the Registrar.
 The reason for the change of grade shall be entered on the form and signed by the faculty member, department chair, vice chancellor for academic affairs, and the registrar.

 Courses taken at Winston-Salem State University may be repeated only twice; i.e., a course may be taken a maximum of three times.
 If the policy of a particular academic major or minor is to allow fewer than two repeats of a course, then students in that major or minor are obliged to follow the more restrictive policy of that academic department.
-For additional information on the criteria for the repetition of courses, please refer to the Undergraduate Catalog.
+For additional information, refer to WSSU Policy 200.8.

 Students are classified as freshmen, sophomores, juniors, or seniors according to the total number of credits their official records in the Office of the Registrar show they have earned by the close of the preceding term.

 - Juniors—those having 60 to 89 SH